 - Look for Resplendent Quetzals in the cloud forest, and visit a unique high altitude páramo ecosystem.

-COVID-19 update (April 2021): Our November 2021 Costa Rica expedition is currently running as scheduled.
+COVID-19 update (June 2021): Our Costa Rica trips are currently running as scheduled.
 Procedures will be in place to assure COVID safety based on the situation at the time of the expedition.
 For information about flying safely during COVID-19, see our guide, and click here for general information about COVID-19 and Oceanic Society expeditions.

 Oceanic Society invites you on a once-in-a-lifetime adventure to explore Costa Rica’s beautiful Pacific coast, with an itinerary tailor-made to bring you face to face with marine and terrestrial wildlife.
 Known for its world-class biodiversity and strong commitment to environmental protection, Costa Rica is considered by many to be the world’s best ecotourism destination.

-Our expedition goes beyond the standard ‘tourist trail’ as we visit sea turtle nesting beaches, explore an active volcano, and spend time amid the rainforest of the remote Osa Peninsula, called “the most biologically intense place on Earth” by National Geographic.
+Our Costa Rica eco tour goes beyond the standard ‘tourist trail’ as we visit sea turtle nesting beaches, explore an active volcano, and spend time amid the rainforest of the remote Osa Peninsula, called “the most biologically intense place on Earth” by National Geographic.

 We’ve timed our trip to coincide with the nesting season for the olive ridley sea turtle, and we’ll visit the nesting beach that hosts the world’s largest concentration of nesting turtles and is one of a mere half-dozen places on Earth at which olive ridley turtles nest en masse during the daytime in phenomena known as “arribadas.”